 Kirkgate: The Victorian Street

-Originally built in 1938, Kirkgate is a recreated Victorian street which has become the most iconic part of York Castle Museum and its schoolroom, police cell, Hansom cab and cobbled street surface all remain.
+Kirkgate is a recreated Victorian street which has become the most iconic part of York Castle Museum.

 New research means that every single shop on the street is now based on a real York business, all of which operated here between 1870 and 1901.
 Our costumed guides can tell you more about each shop when you arrive…

-Visit shops, like Banks Music, Sessions Printers and Terry’s sweet shop, which are names still operating today; others are within living memory for many residents like Leak and Thorp Drapers shop.
+Visit shops, like Sessions Printers, which are still operating today; others are within living memory for many residents like Leak and Thorp Drapers shop.

-Other more familiar shops give the chance to compare with today’s fashions – The Little Dust Pan Ironmongers, Kendrick’s Toy Dealers and Fancy Repositry and the Plummer Sisters Milliners.
+Other more familiar shops give the chance to compare with today’s fashions – The Little Dust Pan Ironmongers, Kendrick’s Toy Dealers and Fancy Repository, and the Plummer Sisters Milliners.